carbon-language/carbon-lang/clang/README.txt

  a preprocessor, you take the Basic and Lexer libraries.
 If you want an indexer, you take those plus the Parser library and provide some actions for indexing.
- If you want a refactoring, static analysis, or source-to-source compiler tool, it makes sense to take those plus the AST building library.
+ If you want a refactoring, static analysis, or source-to-source compiler tool, it makes sense to take those plus the AST building and semantic analyzer library.
 Finally, if you want to use this with the LLVM backend, you'd take these components plus the AST to LLVM lowering code.

  In the future I hope this toolkit will grow to include new and interesting components, including a C++ front-end, ObjC support, and a whole lot of other